gnugat-legacy/SoulMeMaybe/doc/05-commands.md

 ## Configurator

-This command is structure like the `client` command: it create an instance of of `Configurator\Kernel` and the calls its method.
+This command is structured like the `client` command: it creates an instance of of `Configurator\Kernel` and then calls its method.

 ## Client

-The `Client\Kernel` class needs some dependencies, so the `Client\Class` provides them:
+The `Client\Kernel` class needs some dependencies, so the `Client\Command` provides them:

 * the parameters retrieved from the `app/config/parameters.yml` file;
 * the output which will be described in the following sub-section.

+The kernel itself manages a socket to send and receive the requests and responses.

 ### The Output

-To inform the user, the kernel uses to types of outputs:
+To inform the user, the kernel uses two types of outputs:

 * the standard console output;
 * the log files.